 If you are in the planning stages of acquiring a home, you may wish to check your credit score before applying for a loan.
 If you find errors in the report, you should take steps to have those errors corrected to improve your score.

-The most commonly encountered credit score is your FICO® score, which is easy to check online.
+The most commonly encountered credit score is your FICO® score, which can range from 300 to 850, and is which is easy to check online.
 Although in most cases, there will be a charge to obtain the FICO® score.
 An important time to check your FICO® score is six months or so before you plan to purchase a home.
 This will give you enough time to verify the information on your credit report, correct errors if there are any, and take actions to improve your FICO® score if necessary.
 In general, any time you are applying for credit, taking out a new loan or changing your credit mix is a good time to check your FICO® score.
 Improving your FICO score can help you: